idi-group/jake-drivers/README.md

 **NOTE**: If you install both the Python/C++ bindings and the pure Python implementation in the same Python environment you may encounter naming conflicts, as both include a module called "pyjake".

+## Simple installation

+If you only need the Python driver (only depends on pyserial and should work on all platforms that it supports), you can now install the package via pip: `pip install jake-drivers`

 ## Installation on Windows

 The easiest way to get up and running quickly on Windows is to use the Python implementation.
 Install pyserial, then run `python setup.py install` from the `jake-drivers/python` directory.